-One of Betty W. Skinner’s encouragers in her intense desire to be present to God in nature was Henry David Thoreau, American philosopher, naturalist and essayist.
-He too rejected the norms of society and turned to nature to try to find Truth and spiritual fulfillment.
-Thoreau believed in and lived the art of walking, or as he so beautifully called it, “sauntering towards the Holy Land”.
+One of Betty W. Skinner’s encouragers in her intense desire to be present to God in nature was Henry David Thoreau, an American philosopher, naturalist, and essayist.
+He, too, rejected society’s norms and turned to nature to try to find Truth and spiritual fulfillment.
+Thoreau believed in and lived the art of walking, or as he so beautifully called it, “sauntering towards the Holy Land.”

 I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived…So we saunter towards the Holy Land, till one day the sun shall shine more brightly than ever he has done, shall perchance shine into our minds and hearts, and light up our lives with a great awakening light, as warm and serene and golden as on a bankside in Autumn.